-The City of Underwood's responses to the findings identified in my audit are described in the accompanying Schedule of Findings and Responses.
+Government Auditing Standards requires the auditor to perform limited procedures on the City of Underwood's responses to the findings identified in my audit are described in the accompanying Schedule of Findings and Responses.
 The City of Underwood's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on them.